 America’s long-standing economic prosperity and global technological leadership depend on a strong and vibrant innovation ecosystem.
 To maximize the nation’s potential, it is critically important that all Americans have the opportunity to innovate, seek patent protection for their inventions, start new companies, succeed in established companies, and achieve the American dream.

-On October 31, 2018, President Donald J. Trump signed into law the Study of Underrepresented Classes Chasing Engineering and Science Success Act of 2018 or "SUCCESS Act.”
-Section 3 of the act requires the director of the U.S. Patent and Trademark Office (USPTO), in consultation with the administrator of the U.S. Small Business Administration, to provide a report to Congress on publicly available data on patents applied for and obtained by women, minorities, and veterans.
-The report is also to provide legislative recommendations regarding how to:
+The Study of Underrepresented Classes Chasing Engineering and Science Success (SUCCESS) Act of 2018 directed the Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office (USPTO), in consultation with the administrator of the Small Business Administration, to prepare a report that:

-- Increase the number of women, minorities, and veterans who apply for and obtain patents.
+- Provides legislative recommendations for how to promote the participation of women, minorities, and veterans in entrepreneurship activities and increase the number of women, minorities, and veterans who apply for and obtain patents.

 The USPTO's SUCCESS Act report was transmitted to Congress on October 31, 2019.
 Among its major findings:

 - A review of literature and data sources found that there is a limited amount of publicly available information regarding the participation rates of women, minorities, and veterans in the patent system.

 - The bulk of the existing literature focuses on women, with a very small number of studies focused on minorities, and only some qualitative historical information on U.S. veteran inventor-patentees.